FreeTDS/freetds/README.md

-README for FreeTDS 1.1
+README for FreeTDS 1.2
 ====

-*Release date 13 March 2019*
+*Release date 13 TBD*

 **To build FreeTDS read the file [INSTALL](./INSTALL.md) or the [FreeTDS Users Guide](http://www.freetds.org/userguide/)**